 The statistics highlight the similarities among convicted drug trafficking defendants, but numbers don’t tell the whole story.
 The consequences for these defendants may last far longer than the prison sentences they received.
 A felony record severely restricts opportunities for jobs, benefits, education and housing and often damages a defendant’s personal relationships.

-When possible, Kohn Smith Roth defense attorneys help defendants avoid convictions or suffering anything beyond minimum penalties.
+When possible, Kohn & Smith defense attorneys help defendants avoid convictions or suffering anything beyond minimum penalties.